mohitKejriwal/Unique-Random-No-List/README.md

   *Step 3*- Generate a random number between Node and the limit given by user, i.e. the remaining half and then keep on generating nodes and random numbers between them...

-At last when all the loops will reach to their end you ll have a list of random numbers between 1 and the limit.
+At last when all the loops will reach to their end you'll have a list of random numbers between 1 and the limit.
 List will include all the numbers between 1 and limit only once.
-This is done using recursive function which generates a Node and calls itself with new values of limits i.e. Nodes.
+This is done using recursive function which generates a Node and calls itself with new values of limits i.e. New Nodes.
-Just read RandomController java class to get the logic.
+Just read `RandomController` java class to get the logic.

 Also you can hit this api ( https://unique-random-list.herokuapp.com/random?limit=20 ) hosted on heroku.com